 To sum up, glucoside surfactants are not as harmless as previously thought.
 However, when choosing a product or deciding on the safety of an ingredient, I believe it is very important to know the alternatives.
 I still think glucose surfactants belong in the “safer” category.
 For over a year now, I have been using Pure Haven Shampoo that contains them, and I have never had any itchiness or irritation.

-In addition, I think that these surfactants are good choices for cleaning products.
-Most cleaning products that I have seen contain ethoxylated ingredients, fragrance, and very bad allergens.
-By comparison, Branch Basics makes the safest non-soap cleaning products I have found.
-There are three glucose surfactants in their safe all-purpose cleaner.
+In addition, I think that these surfactants are a good choice for cleaning products.
+Most cleaning products I have seen contain ethoxylated ingredients, fragrance, and allergens.
+To compare, these safe cleaning products use glucosides and are the safest non-soap cleaning products I have found.
 While I love to use soap as a body wash, I don’t use it as a cleaner because it does not work well.
-Therefore, cleaning products with these surfactants are the best options.
-You can read more about Branch Basics in my Branch Basics Safe Cleaning Products review.
+Therefore, safe cleaning products with these surfactants are the best options.

 Be sure to check out my Shop for other non-toxic personal care and household products.
 And if you have questions about products that you use or are considering using, please gain your consumer superpower or book a consultation.